balupton/website/README.md

 I was tired of having my blog posts end up in a database off on some remote server.
 That is backwards.
 I've lost valuable posts that way.
 I want to author my posts locally in Markdown.
 My blog should be easily stylable and customizable any way I please.
 It should take care of creating a feed for me.
 And most of all, my site should be stored on GitHub so that I never lose data again.

-It's hosted on a [no.de](http://no.de) smart machine as I'm also testing out [FilePad](http://github.com/balupton/filepad) integration which requires a [MongoDB](http://www.mongodb.org/) instance to be running to support regeneration.
-If you don't want to include filepad, then you can publish to any node.js host such as [Nodester](http://nodester.com/) or [Duostack](https://www.duostack.com/) (both of which are free) by removing the filepad references in `server.coffee`.
-You can even publish to non node.js hosts, if you just publish the `out` directory to them - such as [GitHub Pages](https://github.com/blog/272-github-pages) (which is also free).

 # License